mjpiarulli/VesperBoatClubLogBook/VesperBoatClubLogBook/README.txt

 	when another entry is selected.
 This makes it so that if another entry is selected after the first one, the entry below the one the user selected will appear in the selected state.
 Not sure why this happens, but a workaround is to add a default entry manually before having the ng-repeat create all the member entries from the database.

+	Rower name validation isn't working correctly.
+The danger div never shows up because the rower name html elements are in an ng-repeat